 In Perth there are very few groups like ours.
 We blend the experience of wheelchair users, senior citizens, deaf people, people with Alzheimer's and dementia, people with autism, and the blind/vision impaired.

-Here’s a list of the projects we’ve helped with since we started in September 2013:
+Below is a list of projects we have helped with since we started in September 2013:

 - The Little Hands Festival